-Measuring different people's perceptions of corruption is meant to be a best possible solution in a situation with vast measurement challenges.
-Many of us would consider newspaper headlines or court cases unreliable estimates of actual frequency.
+Many of us would consider newspaper headlines or court cases unreliable estimates of the actual frequency of corruption.
 Whereas regular media coverage of corruption might inform on freedom of speech, the media can be biased and interested in scandalizing the problem, or it may be controlled by the state.
+The number of court cases on corruption in a given country would not necessarily be a better indicator.
 The judicial system may not have the capacity to investigate and prosecute all the cases that emerge.
 In addition, the police force may lack the necessary independence, or may even be corrupt itself.
-However, the individual's opinion will be influenced by the same sources, the media and court cases, and it is a question how detailed a country ranking should be made when based on perceptions.
+However, the individual's opinion, and the view of the survey respondents who form the basis for the construction of the indices, will be influenced by the same sources, the media and court cases, and it is a question how detailed a country ranking should be made when based on perceptions.

 One challenge is related to the quantification of the problem, which is highly ambiguous.
 It is not clear to what extent the level of corruption reflects the frequency of corrupt acts, the damage done to society or the size of the bribes.
 The polls and surveys behind the CPI ask different questions related to corruption, and do not cover precisely the same issue.
 Some sources aim at political corruption, while others ask about lower-level bureaucratic corruption.
-Most of the polls and surveys ask for a general opinion on the magnitude of the problem ("how widespread" is the problem), usually not the respondents' personal experiences, which basically means that they ask for people's subjective intuition of the extent of something unobservable.12 The respondents are, without explicit definitions, asked to quantify "the misuse of public office for private or political party gain" and encouraged to rate "the severity of corruption within the state."
+Most of the polls and surveys ask for a general opinion on the magnitude of the problem ("how widespread" is the problem), usually not the respondents' personal experiences, which basically means that they ask for people's subjective intuition of the extent of something unobservable.
+Given the discussion in the previous section, it is even unclear what this unobservable phenomenon is.

+The respondents are, without explicit definitions, asked to quantify "the misuse of public office for private or political party gain" and encouraged to rate "the severity of corruption within the state."
 This strong reliance on individual perceptions makes the interpretation of the index too dependent on assumptions of how people develop their opinions.
-Rumors, prejudices or media attention have an impact on experts as well as on ordinary people.
+Rumours, prejudices or media attention have an impact on experts as well as on ordinary people.
 TI, being concerned about this matter, also states on their web page that the most important sources of information about corruption are media, friends and contacts.
 Of course, if several individuals share a perception of reality, the perception may reflect the truth, but this is far from obvious.